moneyadviceservice/frontend-code-standards/README.md

 We should be using the latest version of jQuery 1.x which is currently 1.10.2

-It looks like we are currently using a few (older) versions on the website.
-We should improve this so they are all using the same CDN'd version, so user have a higher chance of it already being cached in there browser.
+*Note: It looks like we are currently using a few (older) versions on the website.
+We should improve this so they are all using the same CDN'd version, so user have a higher chance of it already being cached in there browser.*

 ### General Coding Principles
 * Touch the DOM as little as possible as it is VERY slow - instead cache nodelists and insert html as few times as possible